 You’ll measure the number of scheduled consultations from each page to see if you were correct.

 But, that’s not the only possibility.
 Maybe you notice your bounce rate is on the rise, so you use your analytics data to find a favorite, yet under-optimized page on your site.

 You could use some options here, such as an on-page survey to ask users what they’re looking for and whether they found it.
 You could install a heat map to see where customers are clicking.

 Without data to show where you are, you won’t be able to tell when, if, and how you’ve improved.
 Rely on data from user analytics, surveys, and testing to establish where you are before the trial begins.

 At this point, you’re going to use everything you’ve learned to develop your testing strategy.
-What areas are the most significant priority?
+What areas are the most important priority?
 Work methodically.
 Start small.
 Start with split-testing, making one change at a time, so you’ll know if it was your CTA placement or your addition of testimonials that made a difference.

 Run the tests.
 If you notice results looking good, don’t stop testing early merely because you think you’ve found the fix.
-It’s important to stick to your sample size consistently throughout testing so as not to potentially skew the data.
+It’s essential to stick to your sample size consistently throughout testing so as not to potentially skew the data.

 Measure the data from the test results and compare it to your baseline.
 Your baseline will tell you where to go next.

 If the test was successful, you can either move onto your next concern or continue to refine this one to improve it even more.